Del Lord: Career

+Feature films

 In 1936, a Canadian law required that American studios would have to release a certain quota of Canadian-made films in order to distribute their own Hollywood productions in Canada.
 Columbia, anxious to exert some control over the quality of the films, sent some of its actors and crew members to Canada, including its Canadian-born employees.
 Del Lord made one feature film there, What Price Vengeance (1937).

-Columbia promoted Lord to feature films in 1944.
+Facing a manpower shortage owing to wartime conditions, Columbia promoted Del Lord to feature films in 1944.
 Most of Lord's Columbia features are action melodramas rather than slapstick comedies; he may have gotten these assignments based on his handling of his one previous Columbia feature, What Price Vengeance.
+However, he did direct some "B" comedies during this period, the most prominent being Kansas City Kitty (1944) starring Joan Davis.

 In 1945, Monogram Pictures announced that Del Lord would produce and direct its feature-length musical Swing Parade of 1946, which would feature the Three Stooges.
-Lord withdrew from the project, and Monogram assigned him to a Bowery Boys comedy, In Fast Company (1946).
+Lord was forced to withdraw from the project when "conflicting commitments" interfered; Columbia had scheduled him to direct the Judy Canova comedy Singin' in the Corn (1946).
+Monogram reassigned him to a Bowery Boys comedy, In Fast Company (1946).

+Later career

 In 1946, comedy star Hugh Herbert, then working in Columbia's short comedies, clashed with director Edward Bernds and refused to work with Bernds any longer.
 Producer Hugh McCollum asked Del Lord to return temporarily to the studio's short-subjects department, where he directed eight comedies with Herbert and one with the Stooges.

-In 1952, Lord directed Buster Keaton in an industrial featurette, A Paradise for Buster.
-Del Lord can be seen in an episode of TV's This Is Your Life, honoring Lord's old boss Mack Sennett.
+In 1952, Del Lord directed Buster Keaton in an industrial featurette, A Paradise for Buster.
+Lord can be seen in an episode of TV's This Is Your Life, honoring Lord's old boss Mack Sennett.